-Since my diagnosis last year, I have taken time to reflect on my experiences and memories of the many thousands of students, that I have taught and known over the past 35 years.
+Since my diagnosis of Younger Onset Alzheimer's Disease in July 2019, I have taken time to reflect on my experiences and memories of the many thousands of students, that I have taught and known over the past 35 years.
 As Alzheimer’s Disease will eventually strip me of all of these memories, I felt it was important, that I took time to acknowledge those students who really stood out from the rest and have made a lasting impression on me.
 Not so much for their sporting and academic ability, but more so for their willingness, strength of character and motivation to make a change in the way that we live in our society today.

 In alphabetical order, these students are: Maddie Callander, Bella Charlesworth, Damien Daley, Mika Dalgleish, Matthew Donovan, Cameron Dyer, Alison Hawksley, Rina Kovacevic, Matt Nable, Curtis Palmer, Bailey Skeleton, Mitchell Trim and Liam Yeates (my son).